 - In re Employee Solutions Sec.
 Litig., [1998 Transfer Binder] Fed.
 Sec.
 L. Rep. (CCH) 90,293 (D. Ariz.
 Sept.
 22, 1998);

 - Zuckerman v.
 FoxMeyer Health Corp., 4 F. Supp.2d 618 (N.D.
 Tex.
 1998); and

 - In re JWP Inc. Securities Litigation, 928 F. Supp.
 1239 (S.D.N.Y.
 1996).

-Mr. Waldman is a frequent lecturer on securities litigation matters and the fiduciary duties of pension system trustees throughout the U.S., Latin America, and Canada, including speaking engagements at conferences of the National Conference on Public Employee Retirement Systems (“NCPERS”) (most recently in May 2018, where he spoke on the Securities Litigation Legal Panel), Council of Institutional Investors, Mid-Atlantic Pension Systems, National Association of Police Organizations, and the Illinois Public Pension Fund Association (“IPPFA”), among others.
+Mr. Waldman is a frequent lecturer on securities litigation matters and the fiduciary duties of pension system trustees throughout the U.S., Latin America, and Canada, including speaking engagements at conferences of the National Conference on Public Employee Retirement Systems (“NCPERS”) (most recently on May 20, 2019, where he spoke on the Securities Litigation Legal Panel in Austin, TX), Council of Institutional Investors, Mid-Atlantic Pension Systems, National Association of Police Organizations, and the Illinois Public Pension Fund Association (“IPPFA”), among others.
 Additional examples of his presentations include:

 - Case Study on Lessons Learned from the Petrobras Bribery Scandal, Plan Sponsor Educational Institute, Jan.
 18, 2018;

 - The Long and Winding Saga of the Wyly Brothers, NCPERS, New Orleans, LA, Oct.
 27, 2014;